F1LT3R/blog/_posts/2020-07-23-typescript-or-javascript.md

 console.log(counter.count); // 4
 ```

 This kind of object composition is easier to reason about.
-It is more performant, and has a lighter memory footprint.
+The [memory footprint and CPU load of Object Composition](https://github.com/F1LT3R/js-oop-perf) is identical to Classes and Prototypes.

 Let's compose...